reactive-systems/RTLola/doc/parameterization.md

 ## Desgin

-Readability and familarity is a major factor in the design of parameterization.
+Readability and familiarity is a major factor in the design of parameterization.

 ### Syntax

-Declaration of parametric outputs is given by the grammar
+Declaration of parametric outputs is given by the grammar:

 ```
 OUTPUT      := output NAME ( PARAMETERS ) FILTER TERMINATION : TYPE AC := EXPRESSION